LuiSlacker/express-visualizer/README.md

 require('express-middleware-visualizer')(app);
 ````

-You should place this line directly after you have attached all routes to you express app, but before any errorHandlers.
+You should place this line directly after you have attached all routes to your express app, but before any errorHandlers.
 See a simplyfied example below:

 ```